NZ at Venice 2015 project

 – Dr Dick Grant, Chairman, Creative New Zealand Arts Council of New Zealand Toi Aotearoa

 The Biennale’s national representation operates through a government-to-government invitation.
 New Zealand has been showing there since 2001.
 Its presentation is managed by Creative New Zealand, Arts Council of New Zealand Toi Aotearoa, whose financial commitment to Secret Power will be $700,000 over two financial years.

 Commissioner: Heather Galbraith

-Heather Galbraith is Head of Whiti o Rehua School of Art, in the College of Creative Arts at Massey University, Wellington.
+Heather Galbraith is Associate Professor at Whiti o Rehua School of Art, in the College of Creative Arts Toi Rauwharangi, Massey University, Wellington.
 Before that, she was a Senior Curator at the Museum of New Zealand Te Papa Tongarewa, Wellington, and at City Gallery Wellington.
 She was the inaugural Director/Curator of St. Paul St Gallery, AUT University, Auckland.
 Galbraith co-curated Francis Upritchard’s exhibition for the 2009 Venice Biennale and was New Zealand’s Deputy Commissioner in 2009 and 2013.

 Curator: Robert Leonard